adrian1388/testGradle/README.md

-# testGradle
+# TestGradle
-First commit testing a gradle project with apollo android.
+Testing a gradle project with Apollo Android.